Ram Prasad (cinematographer)

 C. Ram Prasad is an Indian cinematographer who predominantly works in the Telugu films.
 He has done cinematography for more than 50 films.
-His notable works are Hanuman Junction (2001), Murari (2002), Athanokkade (2005), Maryada Ramanna (2010), Mirapakay (2011), Yevadu (2014), Legend (2014), and Akhanda (2021).
+His notable works are Hanuman Junction (2001), Murari (2002), Athanokkade (2005), Maryada Ramanna (2010), Mirapakay (2011), Yevadu (2014), Legend (2014), Akhanda (2021), and Bhagavanth Kesari (2023).

 Early life

 Prasad was born to the couple Madhav Rao and Subbalakshmi in 1965.
 His father was a makeup man and mother a homemaker.
 He spent his earlier years in Chennai.
 While his father inspired Prasad to make a decision about his career.
 After completing his SSLC, he joined the Film Institute in Chennai to pursue a Diploma in Cinematography (D.F.T.-Diploma in Film Technology).
-His passion for photography was so much that he just dropped out of college to join as assistant to VSR Swamy.
-He later moved to Hyderabad on 1992.
+His passion for photography was so much that he dropped out of the institute to join as an assistant to cinematographer V. S. R. Swamy.
+He later moved to Hyderabad in 1992.

 Career

 Prasad worked as an assistant cameraman in Telugu feature films from 1986 to 1988 and finally got his first break in the film Pacha Thoranam.